LGBTQ rights in Poland: Adoption and parenting

 Same-sex couples are unable to legally adopt in Poland.
 Furthermore, lesbian couples do not have access to IVF.

 In October 2018, the Supreme Administrative Court ruled that a lesbian couple may register their 4-year-old boy as their child.
 Polish media described the case as "the first of its kind in Poland".

 In July 2020 the President of Poland formally proposed an amendment to the Constitution that would ban adoption by a person in a same-sex relationship.

 In November 2020 a law was proposed to only allow married couples to adopt.
-This will make it impossible for same-sex couples to adopt, due to same-sex marriage not being allowed in Poland.
-Demonstrations are unable to be held, due to the COVID-19 virus.
+This would make it impossible for same-sex couples to adopt, due to same-sex marriage not being allowed in Poland.
+Demonstrations were unable to be held, due to the COVID-19 virus.

+In March 2021, the Polish government announced a new law that banned the adoption of children by same-sex couples.
+The law will also require authorities to vet candidates applying for adoption as a single parent to ensure that they are not cohabitating with someone of the same sex.